bestephe/loom/README.md

 cmake .
 make
 ```
 These steps should give you '`libjsort.so` in your directory.
-Then you
+In case
+your system does not satisfy boost dependency, you can explicitly
+copy `include/boost/sort` directory from https://github.com/boostorg/sort
+to your `libjsort` src directory as `boost/sort`.

-should copy the file in your _java_library_directory_ as defined in
+Then you should copy the file in your _java_library_directory_ as defined
-the `$HADOOP_HOME/etc/hadoop/yarn-env.sh`.
+in the `$HADOOP_HOME/etc/hadoop/yarn-env.sh`.
 As an example, we have :
 ```bash
 export JAVA_LIBRARY_PATH=/path/to/libjsort/:$JAVA_LIBRARY_PATH
 ```